streamlit/docs/content/streamlit-cloud/get-started/index.md

 ### Source control

 Streamlit Community Cloud is integreated with [GitHub](#sign-in-with-github) for source control.
-If you begin your sign-up process with GitHub, then your primary identity will automatically be based on the email associated to your GitHub account.
-If you create an account using GitHub, you can [Update your email](/streamlit-community-cloud/manage-your-account/update-your-email) later.
+If you begin your sign-up process with GitHub, you will not be prompted directly prompted to create a primary identity.
+However, you can attach a Google account later.

 There are two different authorization requests that will occur when you [Connect your GitHub account](http://localhost:3000/streamlit-community-cloud/get-started#connect-your-github-account).
-You may encounter them back-to-back or separately.
+You will encounter the first authorization request when you connect your GitHub account.
+A second authorization is needed the first time you deploy an app.

 ### New user survey

 As a final step to account creation, we ask users about themselves and their experience with Streamlit.
+This is also when users agree to our terms of use.
 The email you provide in this survey is not used as your account email.

 ## Log in to share.streamlit.io